 Off-Duty Employment also includes duties or services performed by those employees who are self-employed and receive compensation or other consideration for service, products or benefits rendered.

-815.5 OFF-DUTY EMPLOYMENT
+D. OFF-DUTY EMPLOYMENT

-815.5.1 REQUEST AND APPROVAL
+a.
+REQUEST AND APPROVAL

 Employees of the Harrisonburg Police Department shall obtain written approval from the Chief of Police or the authorized designee prior to engaging in any off-duty employment.